RiccardoMengozzi/drl_navigation/README.md

 # Acknowledgements
 This repository is inspired by [TannerGilbert/Turtlebot3-DRL-Navigation](https://github.com/TannerGilbert/Turtlebot3-DRL-Navigation).
-Changes have been done to implement the training with Stable Baselines3 and Wandb.
+Changes have been done to implement the training with Stable Baselines3 and WandB.

 # Installation
 >[!IMPORTANT]